Best Portable Air Conditioner UK 2026: Tested & Compared

 We cross-referenced hundreds of verified Amazon reviews across all nine units.
 Here are the patterns:

 • The universal complaint: "It's louder than I expected."
 Every portable AC gets this.
-Manage your expectations — even the quietest unit (De'Longhi at 46 dB) is louder than a fridge.
+Manage your expectations: even the quietest unit (De'Longhi at 47 dB) is louder than a fridge.

 • The universal praise: "I can't believe I waited so long."
 People who buy portable ACs consistently say they should have done it years ago.
 One reviewer: "My bedroom went from 28°C to 21°C in an hour.
 Best purchase I've made."

 • The window kit frustration: Almost every budget and mid-range unit gets complaints about the included window kit not fitting UK casement windows.
-Buy a fabric zip-seal kit separately (£15–25 on Amazon).
+The MeacoCool MC 9000R is a notable exception: it includes two kits.
+For everything else, buy a fabric zip-seal kit separately (£15–25 on Amazon).

-• Weight matters more than you think: Reviewers who chose lighter units (EcoAir 19 kg, Inventor 22 kg) consistently mention this as a key benefit.
-Reviewers with 28–30 kg units say "it's not moving from this room."
+• Weight matters more than you think: Reviewers who chose lighter units (Belaco at 20.5 kg, Pro Breeze 7000 at 22 kg) consistently mention this as a key benefit.
+Reviewers with 30+ kg units like the Igenix and De'Longhi say "it's not moving from this room."

 Single-Hose vs Dual-Hose: The Physics Nobody Explains